 Monopolistic competition is a market structure characterized by many firms selling products that are similar but not identical, so firms compete on other factors besides price.
-Monopolistic competition is sometimes referred to as imperfect competition, because the market structure is between pure monopoly and pure competition.
+Monopolistic competition implies imperfect competition, because the market structure is between pure monopoly and pure competition.

 Economic efficiency is also middling.
 Competitive markets provide efficient outcomes, monopoly markets exhibit deadweight losses — monopolistic competition is somewhere in between, not as efficient as pure competition but less deadweight loss than a monopoly.
 The major benefit of monopolistic competition is the supply of a wide variety of goods and services.